syedaliadil2010-test/coding-assignment/README.md

-# Marketing Coding Assignment #
+# Marketing Coding Test #

-A short coding assignment for prospective new hires.

 ## The Challenge: Build a Web-based Search App ##

-Using [Lucene.NET](https://lucenenet.apache.org/) and .NET Core, build an easy-to-use and visually pleasing web-based search application.
+This .NET Core demo app uses [Lucene.NET](https://lucenenet.apache.org/) to index data from the included FilmsInfo.csv file into a search engine.
+When you run the app, press the reload button to load the data into the search engine.
+After that, you can enter seach terms and press the search button to search for matching movie results.

+This coding test should take 2 hours.
+For this test, add as many of the basic features as possible in the time allotted.
+If you have extra time, select one of the advanced features to implement.

 ## Basic Features: :seedling: ##
-- For test data, use the included movies.csv file.
-- The website should load and index the test data.
-- The app should allow the user to enter keywords and find your indexed content.
-- Your app should also feature a responsive design to ensure it renders well for a variety of screen sizes and resolutions.

-## Advanced Features (Optional): :mortar_board: ##
+1. Display Voting Average in the returned search results.
+1. Add Release Date to the index and display it in the returned search results. _(:bulb: Hint: You will need to reload the index after making changes to the indexing code.)_
-- Faceting - Provide faceting options for the user to filter by (for example, the ability to search by the date when the film was released).
+1. Add a way to filter the search by date range.
+1. Show off your css skills - improve the styling and layout of the page and/or search results.

+## Advanced Features: :mortar_board: ##
+1. Autocomplete  - suggest search terms as the user types in the search box.
-- Stemming - when searching for “engineer”, the search should also return results for “engineering”, “engineers”, and “engineered”.
+1. Stemming - when searching for “engineer”, the search should also return results for “engineering”, “engineers”, and “engineered”.
-- Spell checking - present corrected search terms for user misspellings.
+1. Spell checking - present corrected search terms for user misspellings.
-- Auto-complete - suggest search terms as the user types in the search box.

-You don’t have to code all (or any) of the advanced features!
-Please don't start on these unless the basic features are working.
-If you have extra time, choose the advanced features you want to implement – the scope can be as simple or complex as you want, but we want to see polish.
-We leave it a little ambiguous on purpose; feel free to be creative and show us how you like to design and write code.

 ## We’re looking for the following: :eyeglasses: ##